ceracare/qa-rec-task.dotnet/README.md

 1. `dotnet test`

 ## On Completion
-- Push your changes and notify the hiring manager
+- Fork and push your changes, then notify the hiring manager
 or
 - Clone then zip it up and email to hiring manager
 (please do not create a pull request or push to main)